mesosphere/dcos-docs-site/pages/1.11/administering-clusters/component-management/index.md

 navigationTitle:  Component Management
 title: Component Management
 menuWeight: 5
-excerpt:
+excerpt: Installation and management of DC/OS component services

 enterprise: false
 ---

 The component management API controls installation and management of DC/OS component services.

 It is used by the DC/OS installer during install, upgrade, and uninstall.
 It is not designed for interaction by DC/OS users.

 ## Component Package Manager